SushreeSwain/Shortify/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-# Node.js + Project Setup Guide (for future me 👩‍💻)
+# Node.js + Project Setup Guide

-This guide documents the basic project setup for any Node.js-based app like a URL shortener, so I can repeat this easily in the future.
+This guide documents the basic project setup for any Node.js-based app like a URL shortener, so you can repeat this easily in the future.

 ## 🛠️ Prerequisites